This version of the platform is currently only available in Canada.

 To protect Fans from scalpers and corporate ticket scams, the following policies are currently in place regarding Host Public Events and their tickets:

-All Host Public Events hosted through Live Industry Radio must strictly be 'NO CASH' events.
+All Host Public Events hosted through Live Industry Radio must strictly be No Cash events.
 Cash cannot be accepted at the door for people without tickets.
 People without tickets must buy their tickets either through their Live Industry Radio account prior to the event, or through the LIR Host Door app (ticket scanning mobile app) when at the door of the event.
-This is because we need the Ticket Surcharge money that is applied to every ticket sold through our platform to pay our Musicians for their song streams on our platform.
+This is because Ticket Surcharge money from every ticket sold funds payments to Musicians for their song streams.
 This allows Fans like yourself to listen to all of their tunes for free on this site, unlimited and uninterrupted.
 Ticket Surcharge money can only be entered into our system to pay our Musicians for their song streams if all tickets are paid for with a card, either through our site or through our ticket scanning app at the door of the event.
 Hosts who violate this rule are abusing our system at the expense of our Musicians, and warnings and penalties may apply as per our Terms of Use.
 Please take a picture and report Hosts accepting cash at the door of their Host Public Event.
 You can report Hosts through the Host's public account page.
 We may also frequent Host Public Events to check setups, either officially or incognito.

 All Host Public Events must have controlled entrances in which tickets are scanned for entry.
 Allowing people to enter into a Host Public Event without a ticket is a violation of our Terms of Use, and warnings and penalties may apply.
 Even if the event is free, if the event is hosted through Live Industry Radio people must still pay the Ticket Surcharge amount (and the transaction fee and taxes) to get into the event.